jmc-96/Architectural-Archaeological-Heritage-IFC-Library/README.md

 ## **:arrow_forward: Introduction**

 The *A²Heritage* data library uses the IFC 4X3 schema and promotes the use of openBIM and open-source frameworks in cultural heritage.
 Due to a lack of standardized data libraries for Heritage Building Information Modeling (HBIM), *A²Heritage* is intended to be used and extended by all BIM users.
-The structure introduced mapped concepts of the CIDOC-CRM ontology, specifically its extension CRM-ba created for the building archaeology approach, as tag.
+The structure introduced mapped concepts of the CIDOC-CRM ontology, specifically its extension CRM-ba created for the building archaeology approach.

 ## **📍 Architectural Analysis**